Here is the full list of nominees for 2014 Australian Dance Awards.

 As World Dance Alliance is holding its Global Summit at Angers this July, there will be no 2014 International Young Choregrapher's Project (IYCP).
 The next event will be in 2015 and from then on IYCP will be held every two years.

-Dance Massive is a biannual festival and a joint initiative of Dancehouse, Malthouse and Arts House in collaboration with Ausdance Victoria.
+Dance Massive is a biennial festival and a joint initiative of Dancehouse, Malthouse and Arts House in collaboration with Ausdance Victoria.
 The next festival is scheduled for March 2015.

 This innovative and sustainable festival model provides its growing audiences with a concentration of dance programming with a focus on Australian artists.
 At the vanguard of contemporary dance, Dance Massive looks and feels like a national contemporary dance festival, albeit a geographically concentrated one.